NIH Will Consider Your Career Stage If

 - You submit an R01 grant application

-- You are a New Investigator or Early Stage Investigator (ESI)
+- You are an Early Stage Investigator (ESI)

 A New Investigator is someone who has not previously received substantial independent funding from NIH.
 Having received an award for training (such as a fellowship or K award) does not disqualify one for New Investigator status.
 New Investigators are funded according to the funding institute’s programmatic interests.